Charles Lee Lewis Papers, 1918-1962 (approximate): Finding Aid

 Processing and Other Information

-At the time of processing, Lewis's articles had previously been housed in a vertical file under his name, and Sea Poems: Naval Battles had been previously been cataloged as a monograph.
+Lewis's journal articles were previously processed and housed in a vertical file under his name, and Sea Poems: Naval Battles was previously been cataloged as a monograph.

 Charles Lee Lewis Papers, MS 456

 Special Collections & Archives Department

 The following sources were consulted during preparation of the biographical note:

 Deputy for Operations, Civilian Faculty Jackets, RG 405, Special Collections & Archives, Nimitz Library.

 Poole, Gregory C. "Lewis, Charles Lee Papers [Finding Aid]," Tennessee Historical Society, 1997.

 This collection was processed by David D'Onofrio in November 2017.
 Finding aid written by David D'Onofrio in November 2017.